YIT Red & Blue Light Therapy Neck Device

 -

-30 minutes of red light (can be increased to 40 minutes after a month's use)
+30 minutes of red light (can be increased to 40 minutes after one month of use)

 -